 High Country and The Murray

-The northern part of Victoria is rich in early Australian architecture, history, and Australia’s most fertile lands.
-The Murray is one of the finest waterways in the southern part of the country, well known for fishing and watersport.
+The northern part of Victoria is rich in early Australian architecture and history and is also home to some of Australia’s most fertile agricultural regions.
+The Murray is one of the most scenic waterways in the south of the country and is popular with anglers and water sports enthusiasts.

 Great Ocean Road, The Grampians, and Goldfields